'Year Of Suffering': Gazans Tired On October 7 Anniversary

-(MENAFN- Gulf Times) One year after Hamas's deadly attack on Israel unleashed war in Gaza, the Palestinian territory is unrecognisable and its residents are exhausted by displacement and shortages, with no end in sight.
+GAZA STRIP, PALESTINIAN TERRITORIES - One year after Israel unleashed its war on Gaza, the Palestinian territory is unrecognisable and its residents are exhausted by displacement and shortages, with no end in sight.

 "Last night we were terrorised by the bombardments from quadcopters and tank shells," said Hawajri, who has been displaced 10 times with his family of seven in the past year.